emilis/PolicyFeed/README.md

 ## Starting servers ##

+### Linux ###

-This should start all three processes (Website, Crawler and Solr) under Linux:
+This should start all three processes (Website, Crawler and Solr):

     $ bin/start-all.sh

-_You should see a Crawler console.
+You should see a Crawler console.
 Website and Solr will be forked to background.
 Their PIDs will be written to `data/www.pid` and `data/solr.pid`.
-Output will be logged to `data/log/www-server.log` and `data/log/solr-server.log`._
+Output will be logged to `data/log/www-server.log` and `data/log/solr-server.log`.

+Now open your browser at http://localhost:8080/

+_Note: Solr server will be running alongside on port 8081._

+### Other platforms ###

-_To start the app on other platforms, look inside shell scripts in bin/ directory and try runing the `java -jar ...` commands yourself._
+Look inside shell scripts in bin/ directory and try runing the `java -jar ...` commands yourself.

 ## Credits ##